mandarkatkar21/Projects/Credit Modeling/ReadMe.md

    - Categorical variables (`MARITALSTATUS`, `GENDER`) were one-hot encoded.
    - Target variable `Approved_Flag` was label-encoded.
 3. **Feature Selection:** Statistical techniques like Variance Inflation Factor (VIF) and ANOVA were used to retain important features.
-4. **Scaling:** Numeric variables were standardized using Min-Max scaling.

 ## Model Training
 Several machine learning models were trained and evaluated: